 - We transport your luggage, you just carry a light day pack.

-- Mix of 3-star standard hotels, residences and chambres d’hotes du Charme.
+- Mix of ‘3-star standard’ hotels/residences, a gite/glamping* experience and a chambres d’hotes du Charme.

-- Choice of restaurants to suit different budgets and tastes – information provided in dossier.
+- Choice of restaurants on five nights to suit different budgets and tastes – information provided in dossier.

 - One night in Pont St Esprit.